-- details of each notification relating to the commencement or termination before completion of an audit under section 103Z of the Act - each audit report, including the audit statement, submitted to the EPA under section 103Z of the Act.
+- details of each notification relating to the commencement or termination before completion of an audit under section 103Z of the EP Act - each audit report, including the audit statement, submitted to the EPA under section 103Z.

 Documents recorded in the Public Register are public documents available on request from the EPA.
 Audit reports (and audit statements) can be copied or inspected from the Public Register.
-For further information on viewing or obtaining information through the Public Register, contact the EPA by email (epainfo@sa.gov.au) or telephone (08) 8204 2004 or 1800 623 445 (free call for country users).
+For further information on viewing or obtaining information, contact the EPA by email or telephone (08) 8204 2004 or 1800 623 445 (free call for country users).